Welcome!

 Artificial Intelligence Usage

 The use of artificial intelligence (AI) in completing any course-related work is strictly prohibited.
 This includes, but is not limited to, discussions, homework, papers, and exams.
-In this course, the use of AI technologies such as ChatGPT is considered a violation of the University of North Georgia's Student Honor Code, which states, "A Student will not lie, cheat, steal, plagiarize, evade the truth, conspire to deceive, or tolerate those who do."
+In this course, the use of AI technologies (including generative AI and Large Language Models) including, but not limited to, ChatGPT (3, 3.5, 4, etc.), GLaM, BERT, LLaMA, GenAI, and Grammarly (yes, Grammarly has generative AI capabilities--even the free version) is considered a violation of the University of North Georgia's Student Honor Code, which states, "A Student will not lie, cheat, steal, plagiarize, evade the truth, conspire to deceive, or tolerate those who do."
 Specific conduct standards being violated may include, but are not limited to:

 Any use of unapproved AI technology in student work will result in an automatic "F" in the course.
 In addition, the matter will be reported to the Dean of Students, who will conduct a thorough investigation and resolve any alleged violations of the Student Code of Conduct.
 Moreover, any infringement could potentially be a violation of US Copyright Law, which may carry additional legal consequences.
 Please be aware that all assignments are monitored by TurnItIn, an advanced plagiarism detection software capable of identifying work completed by AI.
 In summary, the use of AI, such as ChatGPT, for any course-related work is not only strictly monitored but also will not be tolerated under any circumstances.
 Students are encouraged to act responsibly and uphold the values and principles of academic integrity.
 Your dedication to honest, authentic work is not just a requirement, but also a testament to your character and personal growth.